jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/pedals/compatible.rst

 swap the pedals without any software reconfiguration.
 This configuration is also pin compatible with the real da Vinci foot pedals.
-By default, the first pair of foot pedals is wired as the right two pedals on the daVinci (from left to right: bi-coag and coag) and the second pair of pedals is wired as the left two pedals (from left to right: clutch and camera):
+By default, the first pair of foot pedals is wired as the right two pedals on the da Vinci (from left to right: bi-coag and coag) and the second pair of pedals is wired as the left two pedals (from left to right: clutch and camera):